|September 2014||August 2014||September 2013|

-The jobless rate remained unchanged from May 2014.
-Historically, from May to June, in the past 10 years, the unemployment rate increased 6 times, declined 2 times and remained unchanged two times.
-In the past 10 years, the largest May to June change in the unemployment rate was only 0.2 percentage points.
+The unemployment rate fell slightly from August to September, counter to the normal seasonal trend.
+Historically, from August to September, in the past 10 years, the unemployment rate increased 9 times and remained unchanged once.
+In the past 10 years, the largest August to September change in the unemployment rate was 0.4 percentage points.

-The unemployment rate is expected to remain steady or decline slightly from June to July.
-Seasonal job gains will peak in July and August as the weather continues to improve and outside activity increases, but an influx of high school students into the labor force could counter the seasonal job gains.
-Historically, from June to July, in the past 10 years, the unemployment rate decreased 6 times, increased 3 times and remained unchanged once.
-In the past 10 years, the largest June to July change in the unemployment rate was only 0.3 percentage points.
+The unemployment rate is expected to decline from September to October.
+Most of the seasonal losses in retail trade and leisure and hospitality occurred in September.
+Historically, from September to October, in the past 10 years, the unemployment rate declined 9 times and remained unchanged once.
+In the past 10 years, the largest September to October change in the unemployment rate was 0.3 percentage points.

-Manufacturing, trade, transportation and utilities, and information are at their lowest June levels on record.
+Manufacturing and Information are at their lowest September levels on record.
 (This data series began in 1990.)

 by Mark Barbano, Labor Market Analyst, Mohawk Valley